Concepts

 VMware Virtualization

-The VMware Cloud Temple offering qualified SecNumCloud is based on the VMware vSphere technology.
+The VMware Cloud Temple virtualization offer, qualified under SecNumCloud, is based on VMware vSphere technology.

+The platform is managed automatically by Cloud Temple (security condition maintenance, operational readiness maintenance, ...).
 It can be controlled via the Console's graphical interface or through the associated APIs.

-- The implemented products are VMware ESXi, VMware vCenter, and VMware Replication.
+- The products implemented are VMware ESXi, VMware vCenter, and VMware Replication.

-Definition of a Compute Blade Cluster ('Cpool')
+Definition of a compute blade cluster ('Cpool')

-All hosts within a __'Cpool'* belong to the same tenant and the same availability zone (AZ).
-They must necessarily have the same class:
+All hosts present in a 'Cpool' belong to the same tenant and availability zone (AZ).
+They must necessarily have the same class: it is not possible to mix different compute blade models within the same cluster.

-Storage can be shared among __'Cpool'* clusters.
+Storage can be shared between 'Cpools'.

 Memory Allocation for a 'Cpool'

-Each compute node is delivered with 128 GB of memory enabled at the 'Cpool' level, but physically has access to the full amount of allocatable memory.
+Each compute blade comes with 128GB of software-enabled memory at the 'Cpool' level, but physically has access to all allocatable memory.

-For example, in a cluster of three hosts of type vmware:standard:v2, the RAM reservation upon activation of the 'Cpool' will be 3 × 128 GB = 384 GB of RAM.
+For example, for a cluster of three hosts of type vmware:standard:v2, the RAM reservation upon activating _'Cpool' will be 3 x 128GB = 384 GB of RAM.

-You can extend this up to a maximum of 3 × 384 GB = 1,152 GB of memory.
+You can extend it to a maximum of 3 x 384GB = 1152GB of memory.

-Maximum memory for a 'Cpool' = number of hosts × physical memory capacity per compute node
+Minimum memory for a 'Cpool' = number of hosts X 128GB of memory Maximum memory for a 'Cpool' = number of hosts X the physical memory quantity of the compute blade

 Cloud Temple Virtual Machine Catalogs